-A young lady I know who is beyond hear years in wisdom is getting married soon.
+A young lady I know who is beyond her years in wisdom is getting married soon.
 She recently posted this: “I have come to the conclusion that there are two types of brides: those who want a WEDDING and those who want a MARRIAGE.”

 A wedding is a show – especially the way some folks do it.
-The whole “your day” thing seems a bit odd to me, given that it is supposed to be about two people becoming on, not one person being shown off, hyped, praised, or whatever.
-Spending money you do not have so you start marriage in debt is another idea I find odd, and harmful to the marriage created by the wedding.
+The whole “your day” thing seems a bit odd to me, given it’s supposed to be about two people becoming one, not one person being shown off, hyped, praised, or whatever.
+Spending money you don’t have so you start marriage in debt is another idea I find odd, and harmful to the marriage created by the wedding.

 Are you chasing a wedding or a marriage in your life?
 Which is more important to you?